TTalex/TTalex.github.io/_posts/2016-05-15-Blue-hair-and-black-rims.md

 });
 ```

-The first thing that can be noted is that every user input is escaped using the escapeHtml function, this is maily done so that the page doesn't break when missused.
+The first thing that can be noted is that every user input is escaped using the escapeHtml function, this is mainly done so that the page doesn't break when misused.

 ```javascript
 function escapeHtml(text){